IgorBerman/dyn-allocation/README.md

 ## Environment
 1. Spark v2.2.0
 1. Mesos v1.1.0
-1. Number of cores: thouthands
+1. Number of cores: thousands
 1. Number of Mesos-slave nodes: hundreds

-## Terms
+### Terms
-1. In Mesos cluster environment "framework" and "application" are same
+* In Mesos cluster environment "framework" and "application" are same

 The story starts from metrics.
 You need to have some metric system that will show you that you are underutilizing your available resources.
 In Taboola, we are using Graphana, Metrictank with Kafka based pipeline to collect metrics from several DCs around the world.